Artboard Created with Sketch. Artboard Copy Created with Sketch.

 Wired for Beauty: Neuroaesthetics in the Built Environment

 Spaces are not passive backdrops.
 They are active agents in human health and well-being.
-This means that every design decision we make either supports or undermines the people inside them.
+This means that the design decisions we make influence how people feel and function inside them.
 This year’s HOK Forward explores the science behind that reality and suggests what designers can do about it.

 Read Intro